 7 Centers Yoga Arts was founded by Ruth Hartung and Gary Majchrzak in Sedona in October 1998 with the assistance and support of Mary Sean Young.
-Both founders had taught in studios in Los Angeles and Seattle, however this this studio, 7 Centers Yoga Arts, was modeled after their ashram & meditation retreats they had experienced in India.
-In July 2001 with the beginning of the first teacher training, a non-profit branch was formed called Mystis, Inc. This branch is dedicated to yoga teacher training and community classes including outreach programs like The Children’s Project.
-Since 2002, there have been forty four month-long immersion trainings led by Ruth Hartung with faculty & staff.
+Both founders had taught in studios in Los Angeles and Seattle, however this studio, 7 Centers Yoga Arts, was modeled after the ashram & meditation retreats they had experienced in India.
+In July 2001 with the first teacher training, a non-profit branch was formed called Mystis, Inc. This branch is dedicated to yoga teacher training and community classes including outreach programs like The Children’s Project.
+Since 2001, there have been fifty four month-long immersion trainings led by Ruth Hartung with faculty & staff.

 To keep in touch with the expanding community, 7 Centers publishes a monthly educational newsletter with great and informative Articles written on Ayurveda, Vedic Astrology and tongue-in-cheek Yogic philosophy by the (in)famous Lionheart.